Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19)

 A former member of the Museum of Science and Industry Board of Trustees, Grimley is currently a board member of Big Shoulders of Chicago, leads sponsorship of Naperville Responds For Our Veterans, and supports the United Way Worldwide.

 Grimley earned an undergraduate degree at the University of Iowa and a Master of Business Administration at Benedictine University.
 He was honored with the Distinguished Alumni Award from Benedictine in 2014.

 Kathy Hopinkah Hannan, Ph.D.

 Hopinkah Hannan’s tenure in the accounting profession reflects more than 30 years of expertise with a series of leadership roles within KPMG, including managing partner-Tax, vice chair of Human Resources, chief diversity officer and chief corporate responsibility officer, chair of the Diversity Advisory Board, founder and chair of the Women's Advisory Board and board member of the KPMG Foundation.
-As a senior partner, she currently works with the Board Leadership Center to broaden governance discussions regarding business and society.
+As a senior partner, she worked with the Board Leadership Center to broaden governance discussions regarding business and society.
 She is a member of the Advisory Board for the Women Corporate Directors Foundation, a group which promotes and strengthens women in the boardroom, and is the co-chair of the Thought Leadership Committee.
 Hopinkah Hannan is the chair of the national board of directors of the Girl Scouts of the USA.